RobinKarlsson/RK-Resource-001/README.md

  - /nation = gets replaced with the members nation of origin (by modifying the file "/.Config/Invites/{Group Name}.ini" you can chooce what to use if member nation is international, plus set a few filters that will be used by the invites)

- - /newline = newline... do NOT add a newline by enter unless you're done with the current section!!! use the /newline command
+ - /newline = newline... do NOT add a newline by enter!!! use the /newline command